-|shipping advice||When using Intershop Commerce Advisor in B2B scenarios, the shipping advice tells when the ordered products are suggested to be delivered to the merchant.
-This recommendation is based on the merchant's business profile, the order history and additional details.|
+|shipping advice||When using Intershop Commerce Advisor in B2B scenarios, the shipping advice tells when the ordered product are suggested to be delivered to the merchant.
+This recommendation is based on the merchant's business profile, the order-x history and additional details.|

 SIMCOMMERCE is a framework for building simulation applications for predictive analytics and reporting aiming at optimizing e-commerce processes.
 SIMCOMMERCE applications include the Intershop Commerce Advisor and Payment Forecast.